 Sun

-The Sun remains active currently, so watch out for large Sunspot groups.
+The Sun is fairly active as it is still near solar maximum, so do watch out for large Sunspot groups.
 Remember to never look at the Sun directly without a proper solar filter.

 Aurora